 Check out this soup I made with the chicken collagen bone broth!

 A quick note about the gravy: there’s two main ways I make gravy.
 The first is to use arrowroot starch (or your favorite cornstarch replacement – tapioca flour also works!).
-You can also use beef gelatin in place of the starch/flour if you have it on hand.
+My new preferred method is to use beef gelatin in place of the starch/flour if you have it on hand.
 You want to use 1 and 1/2 teaspoon for every 1 cup of liquid for a thin sauce and up to 4 teaspoons for a thick sauce.

 There’s tons of uses for beef gelatin (aside from jello!) and I love keeping that product around too.
 Either way you make the gravy is just fine, it just depends on what you have on hand!
 Both options are easily customizable and allow you to make the gravy thinner or thicker according to your preferences.